The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 https://naver.me/x2jWHS1u

-I also recommend the following three dishes which are considered countryside delicacies:
+I also recommend the following three dishes, which are considered countryside delicacies:

 1. 더덕구이 : Deodeokgui (grilled bonnet bellflower roots)